Solvosoft/django-gentelella-widgets/docs/source/widgets/calendar.rst

-As noticed in above example, you can create a model with the event fields and pass a queryset as the **events** parameter.
+As noticed in above example, you can create a model with the event fields and pass a queryset as the **events** parameter, you need to apply the values() function to pass it as a list of dictionaries.
-Also, you need to set the required=False for the Field because the widget handle its data internally.

 In the future, the calendar will be able to return a list of events on form submit.